-NFL Rumors: Adrian Peterson To Officially Become Free Agent – Cowboys Interested
+NFL Rumors: Adrian Peterson To Officially Become Free Agent — Cowboys Interested

 The Tampa Bay Buccaneers, Green Bay Packers, and Oakland Raiders are other possible landing spots for Peterson once he officially becomes a free agent.
 It is going to be a bit of a bidding war, but considering his age and past injuries, no team will break the bank for him.

 For a while, the New England Patriots have been mentioned as somewhere that Peterson could land, but ESPN now states that is rather unlikely.
-The Super Bowl champions do have some returning stars heading back, but LeGarrette Blount is an unrestricted free agent and if he leaves, there will be a rather big hole on offense.
+The Super Bowl champions do have some returning stars heading back, but LeGarrette Blount is an unrestricted free agent, and if he leaves, there will be a rather big hole on offense.

-This was a very different looking Dallas Cowboys team in 2016 and they ended up almost making it to the Super Bowl.
+This was a very different looking Dallas Cowboys team in 2016, and they ended up almost making it to the Super Bowl.
 Now, they just need a few more puzzle pieces to fit in perfectly and a backup running back like Adrian Peterson may be what they’re missing.
-The Minnesota Vikings are officially done with him and he will land in NFL free agency, but the Cowboys will be far from the only team looking to bring him onto their roster.
+The Minnesota Vikings are officially done with him, and he will land in NFL free agency, but the Cowboys will be far from the only team looking to bring him onto their roster.

 [Featured Image by Wesley Hitt/Getty Images]